 EQUITY COMMITMENT

-COMMITMENT TO EQUITY, DIVERSITY & INCLUSION
+COMMITMENT TO DIVERSITY, EQUITY & INCLUSION

 We will learn by listening, collaborating and leading by example, including our missteps.

-All participants in our organization will understand the relationship between equity, diversity and inclusion and we will build and assess our programs accordingly.
+All participants in our organization will understand the relationship between diversity, equity, and inclusion and we will build and assess our programs accordingly.

 We will continually and publicly reinforce that what we mean by sustainability is the triple bottom line: vibrant local economy, healthy environment, equitable outcomes for all.

 We will fund internships that engage and employ emerging young leaders of color from marginalized communities.
-EDI Interns will be responsible for designing actions that improve local conditions as they expand workforce skills for the emerging green jobs economy.
+DEI Interns will be responsible for designing actions that improve local conditions as they expand workforce skills for the emerging green jobs economy.

 We will cultivate Sustainable Systems Coaches from diverse lived experiences to mentor the youth we work with.